Iranian Kurdistan: Islamic Revolution and the Kurds

 The wave of nationalism engulfed eastern Kurdistan after the fall of the Pahlavi dynasty in line with a series of anti-revolutionary revolts across the country.
-In early 1979 armed conflict broke out between armed Kurdish factions and the Iranian revolutionary government's security forces.
-The Kurdish forces included primarily the Democratic Party of Iranian Kurdistan (KDPI) and the leftist Komalah (Revolutionary Organization of Kurdish Toilers).
+In early 1979, fighting broke out between Kurdish armed groups and the security forces of Iran's new revolutionary government.
+The main Kurdish organizations involved were the Democratic Party of Iranian Kurdistan (KDPI), and the left-wing Komala, also known as the Revolutionary Organization of Kurdish Toilers.

 In a speech in December 1979, Ayatollah Khomeini called the concept of ethnic minorities contrary to Islamic doctrines.
-He also accused those "who do not wish Muslim countries to be united" in creating the issue of nationalism among minorities.
+He also accused those opposed to unity among Muslim countries of stirring up nationalism among minorities.
 His views were shared by many in the clerical leadership.